thecsw/memeinvestor_bot/README.md

 The 1/3 power function (cube root) behaviour was chosen so that the overall behavior of the investment return function is a steep rise which levels off at higher upvote growth.
-The reasoning behind this is to prevent a small handful of investors who get lucky and invest in one or more posts that 'blow up' from earning so many memecoins that they dominate the market from them on.
+The reasoning behind this is to prevent a small handful of investors who get lucky and invest in one or more posts that 'blow up' from earning so many MemeCoins that they dominate the market from then on.
 This helps keep the playing field somewhat more level for new investors.

 ![Investment Return Initial Growth Factor](./data/investment_return_multiplier.png)